2025 NWSHA Indoor Rep Season - EOI for volunteers

-Call for EOIs for representative Coaches, Managers and Selectors
+Call for EOIs for Indoor Representative Coaches, Managers, Selectors and Umpires

-We are planning for the upcoming representative season and are seeking expressions of interest from association members to fill the following roles: coaches, managers and selectors.
-For more information about the key responsibilities and requirements for each role, please read the information below before submitting your Expression of Interest:
+Planning for the 2025 Indoor Representative season has now commenced and we are seeking expressions of interest from volunteers to fill the following roles: coaches, managers, selectors and umpires.
+For more information about the key responsibilities and requirements for each role, please read the information below:

 Coaches